minireference/noBSstats/notebooks/README.md

 ### 2.5 Continuous random variables
 In this notebook we'll revisit all the probability concepts we learned for discrete random variables, and learn the analogous concepts for continuous random variables.
-Essentially, we need to do a conceptual search-and-replace of summations to integrals.
-Indeed, you can think of Section 2.5 as the result of taking Section 2.1 and replacing every occurrence $\textrm{Pr}(a \leq X \leq b)=\sum_{x=a}^{x=b}f_X(x)$ with $\textrm{Pr}(a \leq X \leq b)=\int_{x=a}^{x=b}f_X(x)dx$.
+You can think of Section 2.5 as the result of taking Section 2.1 and replacing every occurrence $\textrm{Pr}(a \leq X \leq b)=\sum_{x=a}^{x=b}f_X(x)$ with $\textrm{Pr}(a \leq X \leq b)=\int_{x=a}^{x=b}f_X(x)dx$.